FOLIO: Natural Language Reasoning with First-Order Logic: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved remarkable performance on a variety of natural language understanding tasks \citep{gpt3, chowdhery2022palm, wang2018glue, superglue}.
-However, the existing natural language understanding tasks are inadequate in terms of measuring the capability of complex logical reasoning of a model.
+Large language models (LLMs) have achieved remarkable performance on a variety of natural language tasks \citep{openai2023gpt4, touvron2023llama, srivastava2023imitation, superglue}.
 Logical reasoning is a central component for intelligent systems and should be sufficiently and independently evaluated \citep{russell-norvig-2010}.
+However, existing natural language tasks are inadequate in measuring the complex logical reasoning capability of a model \citep{ srivastava2023imitation, saparov2023language, tian-etal-2021-diagnosing}.

 Several datasets related to logical reasoning have recently been proposed.
-However, some of these datasets do not measure logical reasoning independently of other forms of reasoning \citep{Yu2020ReClor, liu2021logiqa}.
-Those specifically designed for measuring logical reasoning only are insufficient in terms of logical reasoning complexity and natural language variety.
-As shown in Table~\ref{table:comparison}, examples in both RuleTaker \citep{ruletaker} and LogicNLI \citep{tian-etal-2021-diagnosing} have five premises needed for a conclusion at most.
+However, existing benchmarks often exhibit limited complexity in reasoning or lack language naturalness.
+Some of these common benchmarks do not specifically evaluate logical reasoning independently of other forms of reasoning \citep{Yu2020ReClor, liu2021logiqa}.
+Those specifically designed for measuring logical reasoning are insufficient in terms of logical reasoning complexity and natural language variety.
+As shown in Table~\ref{table:comparison}, examples in RuleTaker \citep{ruletaker} and LogicNLI \citep{tian-etal-2021-diagnosing} need at most five depths of reasoning.
 The entire corpus of RuleTaker or LogicNLI has fewer than 50 distinct abstract syntax trees.
 RuleTaker has only 101 words in its vocabulary and LogicNLI has 1077 words in the vocabulary.
-Moreover, none of them are written by humans with information drawn from real-world knowledge.
+Moreover, none of them are written by humans with information drawn from real-world knowledge, making them less applicable to real-world reasoning scenarios.
+The logical deduction portion in BigBench \citep{srivastava2023imitation} requires commonsense reasoning besides logical deduction.
+ProntoQA \citep{saparov2023language} only contains logical reasoning questions that are answerable with repeated applications of the Modus Ponens inference rule.

-In this work, we present a natural language reasoning dataset, \emph{\ours}, with first-order logic reasoning problems which require the models to decide the correctness of conclusion statements given a {\it world} defined by the premises. \ours is written by CS undergraduate and graduate students and researchers in academia and industry.
-52.5\% of the examples in \ours are created based on knowledge from randomly-chosen Wikipedia pages.
-This ensures that our corpus have abundant natural language variations and a rich vocabulary.
-The remaining 47.5\% are written in a hybrid manner, based on diverse and challenging logical templates.
-The majority of \ours examples need four or more premises to infer the conclusions, ensuring sufficient logical complexity of the reasoning chain.